Reaching the Community

-Instead of focusing solely on authors or best-sellers, Graywolf wanted the website to reflect their core mission–promoting underrepresented communities, daring new artists, and alternate points of view.
-One the projects primary goals was a website that's more about the mission and the community.
+Instead of focusing solely on authors or bestsellers, Graywolf wanted the website to reflect their core mission–promoting underrepresented communities, daring new artists, and alternate points of view.
+A website that's more about the mission and the community.

 To achieve these goals, the redesign focused on several areas.